Functorial transfer between relative trace formulas in rank one

 Let $y\in Y$ with image $y_2\in Y_2$, and let $V\supset V_P$ and $V_2$ be, respectively, the fibers of $T^*X$, $\widetilde{T^*X}^{P,Y}$, and $T^*Y_2$ over $y$, $(y,P)$, and $y_2$, respectively.
 The kernel of the map $V_P\to V_2$ is an isotropic subspace of $V$ (with respect to the quadratic map $V\to \c_X^*$) of dimension

-The quadratic space $V$ is split (maximally isotropic)\footnote{We will be using ``split'' in a slightly non-standard way: for quadratic spaces of odd dimension $d$, ``split'' will mean maximally isotropic, i.e., containing a $\frac{d-1}{2}$-dimensional isotropic subspace.} if and only if $V_2$ is. \end{proposition}
+The quadratic space $V$ is split\footnote{We will be using ``split'' in a slightly non-standard way: for quadratic spaces of odd dimension $d$, ``split'' will mean maximally isotropic, i.e., containing a $\frac{d-1}{2}$-dimensional isotropic subspace.} (maximally isotropic) if and only if $V_2$ is. \end{proposition}

+\begin{example} In the setting of Example \ref{examplebopp} (in particular, $G=\SO(M\oplus F)$ for a quadratic space $M$, $X = \SO(M)\backslash \SO(M\oplus F)$, and we have a basic orbit-parabolic pair $(Y,P)$ as described in that example), for the point $y$ represented by a vector perpendicular to $M$ in the hyperboloid $X$, the fiber of $T^*X$ can be identified with the dual of $M$, or with $M$ itself (using the quadratic form).
+The space $V_P$ is the orthogonal complement of the isotropic flag $M'$ described in that example, and the space $V_2$ is the quotient $M'^\perp/M'$.
+If $\dim M$ is even, the group $G$ can be split even if $M$ is not, and this happens precisely when the two-dimensional quadratic space $(M'^\perp\cap M)/M'$ is nonsplit. \end{example}

 Notice that $V_2$ is isomorphic to $\mathbbm A^2$, for spherical roots of type $T$, and to $\mathfrak{sl}_2$, for spherical roots of type $G$, with $P\cap H$ acting through a $1$-dimensional torus quotient in the first case, and through a quotient isomorphic to $\PGL_2$, in the second case.